Diarrhea in Children

 Some of the most common reasons that kids get diarrhea include:

-● Infection from viruses like rotavirus, bacteria like salmonella, and (in rare cases) parasites like giardia.
+- Infection from viruses like rotavirus, bacteria like salmonella, and (in rare cases) parasites like giardia.
 Viruses are the most common cause of diarrhea in children.
-Along with loose or watery stools, symptoms of a viral gastroenteritis infection often include vomiting, stomach ache, headache, and fever.
+Along with loose or watery stools, symptoms of a viral gastroenteritis infection often include vomiting, stomach ache, headache and migraine, and fever.

 When treating viral gastroenteritis—which can last 5–14 days—it’s important to prevent fluid loss.
 Offer additional breast milk or an oral rehydration solution (ORS) to infants and young children.
 Water alone doesn’t have enough sodium, potassium, or other nutrients in it to safely rehydrate very young children.
 Be sure to talk to your doctor about the amount of fluids your child needs, how to make sure he or she gets them, when to give them, and how to watch for dehydration.